Finding More Strong Creatives

 Similarities – Drama & Fantasy

-A Discovery Of Witches is a well written drama with some truly beautiful imagery.
-That’s to say nothing of the characters who are both interesting and endearing.
+A Discovery Of Witches is a well written drama with some truly beautiful imagery across its run-time.
+That’s to say nothing of the characters who are interesting and endearing.

-The basic premise revolves around a world where witches, vampires and daemons live discreetly among humans.
+The basic premise revolves around a world where witches, vampires and demons live discreetly among humans.
 Our central protagonist is Diana Bishop, who happens to be the last living witch.
-What ensues from here is a heady blend of romance, fantasy and drama across 8 gripping episodes.
+What ensues from here is a heady blend of romance, fantasy and drama across 2 seasons – the second of which cutting us back in time for a who’s who of historical figures.

 Similarities – Fantasy & Tone